-Our cost of biopharmaceutical and other revenue are the costs of performing activities under arrangements that require us to perform research and development, commercialization, contract manufacturing and development, and contract testing services on behalf of a customer.
-This cost is mainly composed of compensation expense, laboratory supplies and pass-through costs.
+Our cost of biopharmaceutical and other revenue are the costs of performing activities under arrangements that require us to perform research and development, commercialization, and contract manufacturing and development on behalf of a customer.
+This cost is mainly composed of compensation expense, manufacturing and laboratory supplies and pass-through costs.